howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_6.md

     padding: 5px;
 }
 ```
-Re-run `composer tests` to make sure everything is OK and then run the webserver.
+Re-run `composer test` to make sure everything is OK and then run the webserver.
 Try logging in with correct and incorrect details.

 [^ Back to top](lesson_6.md#what-you-will-learn)